Women’s Counseling & Therapy for Empowerment in Longmont & Throughout Colorado & Florida

 Together, let’s work to create your empowered and fulfilling life!

-Here is a quote from one of the women who attended the workshop mentioned in this article:
+Here is a quote from one of the women who attended the workshop mentioned in the above article:

 “After 24 years of living with an emotionally abusive, controlling, and unfaithful spouse, I suffered from depression, had very little self-esteem, and had lost all sense of who I was.
 The ‘Empower Yourself’ workshop was a turning point for me, helping me to find within myself the tools necessary to reclaim my life.
 As a result, I am happier, more hopeful, and free to be me!”